jspecht3/pixi-tutorial/README.md

 2 directories, 7 files
 ```
-A project _should_ have it's `pixi.lock` file in version control for ease of use, but it is not strictly neseccary.
+A project _should_ commit it's `pixi.lock` file to version control for ease of use, but it is not strictly neseccary.

 Let's generate the `pixi.lock` file for this project.
 ```